techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/decisions_doc.md

     - I will not be implementing a RDS database in my design.
 The admin has knowledge on setting up and maintaining a database.
 So I will setup a EC2-instance as a database server.

 ### Management & Governance
+- 🟥 CloudFormation: Create and Manage Resources with Templates
 - 🟥 ~~CloudTrail: Track User Activity and API Usage~~.
     - I will NOT be implementing this service in to the infrastructure (yet).
     It is best practice to use this service, but seen that it is not defined in the necessary requirements, I will not dedicate time and energy on it (yet).
 It is not a priority right now.